MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 ### Configure initial client installation defaults for this layout

 A file called `response.json` is created in the root folder of the layout.
 This customizable file supplies the initial default settings to configure on the client, when the client initially installs from the layout.
 Common configuration options include the ability to configure:
-- workloads, components, or languages should be installed by default on the client
+- Which workloads, components, or languages should be installed by default on the client
 - If recommended components should also be installed
 - If the client should respect an installation `*.vsconfig` file
 - Where should the client receive updates from